Fly Upper Computer Installation and Usage Guide

 5. Storage Card Protection

-- Do not format the storage card again after the system is written.
+- Do not format the storage card again after the system flash is complete

 OTA Update Instructions